 Jason Friedberg and Aaron Seltzer graduate from “Scary Movie/Date Movie” sequels to something far dirtier and more outrageous here, as they hurl our bachelorettes into the ultimate off the Vegas Strip experience.
 A few clever situations deliver laughs — a black light cell-phone option that shows you just how “stained” your hotel room is, a sisterly effort to calm a panic attack by singing 4 Non Blondes “What’s Going On.”
 The hunky stripper’s outrage (“You essentially RAPED me!”) at the “misunderstanding” is laugh out loud silly.
 Give the filmmakers credit for not taking things down a predictable road when feisty Janet resolves to Jello wrestle for gas money, and for not springing for a Celine Dion cameo.

-The uninitiated can learn about such stripper experiences as “the unicorn”, what at “Eiffel Tower” is in the gay male vernacular, about the comic possibilities of a breast pump and the existence of a sex toy tiara ready-made for bachelorette blowouts.
+The uninitiated can learn about such stripper experiences as “the unicorn”, what an “Eiffel Tower” is in the gay male vernacular, about the comic possibilities of a breast pump and the existence of a sex toy tiara ready-made for bachelorette blowouts.

 “I’ve only read about this in CHATrooms!”

-But the saving grace of this more-rude-than-funny film are its cast.
+But the saving grace of this more-rude-than-funny film is its cast.
 They’re just a quartet of Simi Valley “Woohooo” girls in the opening, but the players make each member of this motley crew distinct, human and out of her depth.

 And Janet (Flanagan)?
 You’ll want to party with her.